Best Friend Grazing Muzzle FAQ’s

 Check your fit and adjustments.
 If the muzzle is properly adjusted the muzzle should not come off over the horse’s nose and the horse should not be able to get the headstall off over its ears.
 Having the proper fit and adjustments will help avoid rubbing and prevent the muzzle from coming off.

-If your horse is difficult to fit or is a “Houdini” that seems to get out of everything, we recommend the either the Standard Grazing Muzzle used with a separate, well-fitting breakaway halter, or our new Have A Heart grazing muzzle with V-strap to keep the muzzle from coming over the horse’s nose.
+If your horse is difficult to fit or is a “Houdini” that seems to get out of everything, we recommend either the Standard Grazing Muzzle used with a separate, well-fitting breakaway halter, or the Have A Heart grazing muzzle with V-strap to keep the muzzle from coming over the horse’s nose.

 Q: How is my horse going to react to the muzzle?